 - The second requirement is the presence of electrical brain activity patterns in the brain.

 In mammals, these activities take place in a tissue called the neocortex.
 Applying this definition to fish is that the fish does not have either the neocortex or eyelids.

 A scientific explanation

 Still, the science does not have a fully explainable complete answer to the sleeping behaviors of fish.
-Some scientists demand, some fish verities never sleep (even they sleep, there will be no sign of sleep).
+Some scientists demand, that some fish verities never sleep (even if they sleep, there will be no sign of sleep).